garybgenett/gary-os/README.md

 ## Details #####################################################################
 [Details]: #details

-In this section, I will try to outline the key pieces which make GaryOS tick.
+This section outlines the key pieces which make GaryOS tick.
 The work will still pretty much speak for itself, but some explanation of what all the stuff in this repository is will likely be beneficial to anyone curious enough to have read this far.

 Most of what is needed to use the contents of this repository is contained in the [Structure] section.

 ### Versioning #################################################################
 [Versioning]: #versioning